 Leading Fiber Optic Cable Manufacturers:

-Leading manufacturers in the global fiber optic cable industry include several multinational technology and telecommunications companies with extensive production capacities and diverse application portfolios.
+Leading manufacturers in the global fiber optic cable industry include several multinational companies with extensive production capacities and diverse application portfolios.
 Key players include:

 • Corning Inc.